alexiscn/MTTransitions/README.md

 ### Create Video From Images

 `MTMovieMaker` support create video from a sequence images with transitions.
+You can also pass a local audio file url to `MTMovieMaker` to create background music.

 ```swift
 let fileURL = URL(fileURLWithPath: path)